 Finding companies that met all of our criteria for a good mushroom supplement was not easy.

-The first company is Forager’s Kingdom.
+That company is Forager’s Kingdom.
 Their mushrooms are wild-harvested in the Appalachian mountains in Pennsylvania (except for cordyceps).
 Forager’s Kingdom was founded by Neil Thenier.
 He found tremendous health benefits from mushrooms he foraged in the forests and wanted to share the amazing benefits of wild foods with everyone.
 All of their mushrooms are sourced within a forty-mile radius of their headquarters, giving them a very low carbon footprint.
 They also partner with One Three Planted; with every bottle sold, a donation is made to support reforestation around the world!
 We cannot say enough incredible things about the work this company is doing, and we only wish more companies would follow their example.